Responsible Supply Chain

 0 grievances received

 One of the criteria for being certified according to the Green Button and to comply with future Supply Chain legislation is to create a grievance mechanism for workers to voice their complaint(s) and receive remediation.
-Till now, Beirholm has received no grievances.
+In the calendar year 2022, Beirholm has received no grievances.

 It is now 8 years ago that Rana Plaza, a textile factory in Bangladesh, collapsed and killed 1.138 workers.
 A devastating story from the textile industry.
 The factory building did not live up to standards required by legislation.
 Since then no fewer than 109 incidents have occured.
 It is safe to say that the textile industry is in dire need of change.
 And that the change must go beyond creating a safe and healthy working environment to also deal with challenges such as low pay, job discrimination, and child labour.